XGIMI Horizon S Max Projector Review

 Gaming

 The XGIMI Horizon S Max is a solid pick for casual gaming if you're fine with gaming at 60Hz.
 In Game Mode with Ultra-Low Latency enabled, input lag is decently low, so it feels responsive, although not quite enough for very fast-paced titles.
 There's no 120Hz support to lower the input lag further.
-The unit also offers solid image quality, as it's bright and colorful, with good overall contrast.
+The unit also offers solid image quality, as it's bright and colorful, with great overall contrast.
 Plus, it's quite accurate right out of the box.
-Ultimately, this a good choice for anyone wanting a good looking image for their single player gaming needs.
+Ultimately, this is a good choice for anyone wanting a good-looking image for their single-player gaming needs.

 Pros

-• Bright enough for rooms with few lights.
+• Bright enough for rooms with few lights, with fantastic uniformity.

-• Solid contrast that impresses in most content.
+• Great contrast that impresses in most content.

 • Wide color gamut.